-Shore Excursions are a big part of every cruise, but they can be very expensive.
-If you are on a seven-day cruise and have to pay for a shore excursion each day can cost you on average per day.
+Shore Excursions are a big part of every cruise, but they can be expensive.
+If you are on a seven-day cruise and have to pay for a shore excursion, each day can cost you an average per day.
 For a couple, this is $200 a day or $1,400 on top of your cruise fare.

-There are many ways to save money on shore excursions including using independent operators.
-The quality of these is quite often better than the mass tours offered by the cruise lines.
+There are many ways to save money on shore excursions, including using independent operators.
+The quality is often better than the mass tours offered by cruise lines.
 Normally organised as small group tours and can potentially save you hundreds of dollars.

 17. Book Onboard and Save

-Some cruise lines allow you to buy a Future Cruise Deposit (FCD), which entitles you to a discount on a Future Cruise.
-Seabourn runs such a scheme whereby you but an FCD for say $250 and this allows you to use this deposit on any cruise and receive an automatic 5% per cent discount.
-Valid for 4 years, FCD’s are a great way to secure a discount before you have actually decided which cruise to book.
+Some cruise lines allow you to buy a Future Cruise Deposit (FCD), which gives you a discount on a Future Cruise.
+Seabourn runs a scheme whereby you buy an FCD for, say $250, allowing you to use this deposit on any cruise and receive an automatic 5% per cent discount.
+Valid for four years, FCD’s are a great way to secure a discount before deciding which cruise to book.